U.S. History Lesson Plans and Resources

 Photographs of the 369th Infantry and African Americans During World War I

-A lesson plan from the using primary sources which are available online.
+Another lesson plan from the National Archives using primary sources which are available online.
 See also Sow the Seeds of Victory!
-Posters from the Food Administration During World War I for another lesson plan using primary sources.
+Posters from the Food Administration During World War I

 World War I and Its Aftermath

-A high school lesson plan from the Discovery Channel School.
+A high school lesson plan from the Discovery Education.

 Treaty of Versailles Simulation